 Many women will experience irregular periods at some point in their lives.
 It’s particularly common for young women to experience highly irregular periods — including very long periods — during their first few years of menstruation.
 Their periods will often shorten and stabilize between one and three years after menstruation begins.

 Irregular periods include periods that are lighter, heavier, arrive unpredictably, or last longer or shorter than the average.
-According to the Eunice Kennedy Shriver National Institute of Child Health and Human Development, it’s estimated that between 14 to 25 percent of women have what are classified to be “irregular” cycles.
+According to the Eunice Kennedy Shriver National Institute of Child Health and Human Development, it’s estimated that between

 That being said, if your periods are less than 21 days apart or more than 35 days apart, there could be an underlying cause that’s making you more irregular.
 If this is the case, make an appointment with your doctor.